|Kit Thomson Crossman||Acting Executive Director||Kit.ThomsonCrossman@mhrc.maine.gov|

 The Administration Division is the division responsible for the effective operation of the office.
 Responsibilities include all personnel functions along with budget and other fiscal duties.
 Support is provided to other divisions.

 Melody Piper is the Commission's Operations Director, providing assistance with budget, finance, grant contracts, technology, human resources and other areas to assist the Executive Director.
+Brittany Munzing, Chelsey Krechmer and Jennifer Manzano-Ruz are responsible for case processing, and front office support.

 The Investigation Division is responsible for all aspects of case processing from determining whether or not allegations are legally sufficient to constitute a complaint of discrimination within the jurisdiction of the Maine Human Rights Act, to issuing Investigator's Reports which analyze facts and apply the law of discrimination and relevant Court decisions and recommending specific findings to the Commission.

 This division is responsible for litigation activity as well as providing legal advice to the staff and Commission.
 The Commission Counsel assures Investigator's Reports are litigation worthy, provides legal opinions, drafts legislation and proposed regulations, litigates cases and advises the Executive Director on contract matters involving governmental agencies and private parties.
 Barbara Archer Hirsch was appointed as Commission Counsel in September, 2013.
-Carrie McCarter is the Commission's Paralegal.